 Any clothing requirements?

-In most sites, we will wear long pants.
+In most sites, we will wear long pants or long skirts.
 In religious sites (churches, mosques, synagogues, shrines), we will not wear shorts and we will also wear sleeves to the wrists.
 Women will cover their hair in the religious sites, so please ensure you bring a scarf.

 What have the experiences of people before been like?

 Good question!
-Check out the “Testimonial” page on this site, to hear from a few dozen participants in this program over the last dozen years.
+Check out the “Testimonial” page on this site, to hear from a few dozen participants in the Turkey program over the last dozen years.
 Here is the link:

 When do I have to pay?

-The full payment has to be made by Middle of March.
+The full payment has to be made by early-middle February for a May trip.

 What’s the refund policy?

 We have to make arrangements in Morocco for airline and hotel reservations, and as such, require an advance payment for the program.
 Therefore, all participants will be asked to make a $500 non-refundable deposit.
 If something should come up and your circumstances change, there is a refund policy.
 You have until 45 days before the trip to get a refund minus the non-refundable deposit.
 After that time, there will be a partial refund issued.